-LuminAID is excited to start a new series, Notes from the Field, dedicated to guest bloggers who have taken and distributed LuminAIDs in parts of the world where people lack stable access to electricity.
-The more than 8,000 LuminAID lights that have been donated and distributed in projects in over 15 countries would not have been possible without the partnerships with organizations and volunteers who have helped us to distribute LuminAID lights to those in need.
-Our first series will feature Alle Kamela, a peace corps volunteer in Madagascar.
-Alle first used LuminAID lights on her own travels and in her home in Madagascar.
-She then wrote to us about her project in Madagascar and how she thought LuminAID lights could be of great use in the community where she is working.
-We are excited to stay in touch with her as she distributes LuminAIDs to those in her village as part of our Give Light, Get Light program and to learn more about how LuminAID lights can play a role in improving people’s lives on a daily basis in the village.
-Thanks again Alle, for helping to spread LuminAID’s mission to provide access to clean and safe lighting to all!
+We are excited to introduce the next installment in our new series, Notes from the Field, dedicated to guest bloggers who have taken and distributed LuminAIDs in parts of the world where people lack stable access to electricity.
+This installment will feature Rajany Matthew, a peace corps volunteer in Madagascar.
+We are excited to stay in touch with her as she distributes LuminAIDs to the silk weavers she works with as part of our Give Light, Get Light program and to learn more about how LuminAID lights can play a role in improving people’s lives and livelihoods.
+Thank you to Rajany for helping to spread LuminAID’s mission to provide access to clean and safe lighting to all!

 Within my community, the lights have been given to my silkweavers, who have no electricity in their homes.
 They use looms to weave beautiful silk scarves and have difficulty doing so after the sun goes down.
 Currently, they spend a lot of money on candles (which they really cannot afford) in order to work when there is no sunlight.
 With LuminAID lights, they will be able to continue their work in the evenings to create scarves to sell and feed their families.

 (Right) Rajany learning to weave.
 (Left) Two silkweavers with their LuminAIDs and looms.